 Personal Services Contract | Caregiver Agreement

-When mom, dad and caretaker child meet with their elder law attorney to discuss Medicaid planning, the elder law attorney can draw up a personal services contract in a way that Medicaid will accept (reasonable hourly rate per social security life expectancy tables).
+When mom, dad and caretaker child meet with their elder care attorney to discuss Medicaid planning, the elder law attorney can draw up a personal services contract in a way that Medicaid will accept (reasonable hourly rate per social security life expectancy tables).
 A non-lawyer should never attempt to draft a personal-services contract on their own as mistakes can cost the parent and family valuable benefits.
+Furthermore, there are income-tax issues with caregiver contracts.

 Personal services contracts are just one of many medicaid planning strategies that can be used to help qualify mom or dad for Medicaid, while protecting their hard-earned assets.
 Meet with a local elder law attorney today to discuss your family's medicaid planning options.